 Every new student wants to succeed.
 Success is measured in many ways, but at Seton Hall University we envision a type of success where individuals are at their best socially and academically.
 The University aims to instill in its students a vision that involves forming students to be servant leaders in a global society.

 The Freshman Studies Program is an award-winning academic advising program.
 Vice President Cooper-Gibson, Associate Vice President Cunningham, and Freshman Studies First-Year Advisers work to ensure that incoming first-year students experience immense personal and intellectual growth.

 - Freshman Studies is designed to assist first-year college students in clarifying their academic and career goals.

 - Freshman Studies helps students master two other important tasks for college success: adjusting to life on a college campus and developing a social network.

 - Freshman Studies uses three program elements to assist with these tasks.
-These elements are the academic adviser/mentor, the peer adviser and the University Life course.
+These elements are the First-Year Academic Adviser, the Peer Adviser, and the University Life course.